Dixitvaghela11/Dixitvaghela11/README.md

 ---

 > “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+When you have to explain it, it’s bad.” – Dix